gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Compiled build scripts are cached more efficiently.
 * Communication between the client and the daemon has been optimized.
 * Test report generation is more efficient.

-TODO: Add more numbers here?
+* Forked test processes start up faster.

-Stress tests run as part of Gradle's own build pipeline have demonstrated up to a 10% improvement in build time.
+Stress tests run as part of Gradle's own build pipeline have demonstrated up to a 25% improvement in build time.
+For example, the build time for a full assemble of a 500 project build has been reduced by 10%; a partial assemble of the same 500 project build has been reduced by 18%; and the time for assembly and test execution of a 25 project build has been reduced by 25%.

-No change is required to builds to leverage these performance improvements.
+No change is required for builds to leverage these performance improvements.

 ### More convenient testing of Gradle plugins